ajinkyaT/CNN_Intent_Classification/README.md

-# Intent Classification in a ChatBot using Convolutional Neural Networks
+# Intent Classification for a ChatBot using Convolutional Neural Networks

-This is my implementation for the task of Sentence classification using CNNs.
+This is a Keras implementation for the task of sentence classification using CNNs.
 This work was done as a part of [Midterm Assignment](https://github.com/llSourcell/AI_for_Resumes) by Siraj Raval.
 Here's his great [video](https://youtu.be/p3SKx5C04qg) explaining Natural Language Processing applied to resume screening.

 Dataset for the above task was obtained from the project [Natural Language Understanding benchmark ](https://github.com/snipsco/nlu-benchmark/tree/master/2017-06-custom-intent-engines)

-Dataset used for the training falls under the six categories namely, AddToPlaylist, BookRestaurant, GetWeather , RateBook , SearchCreativeWork, SearchScreeningEvent each having nearly 2000 sentences.
+Text used for the training falls under the six categories namely, AddToPlaylist, BookRestaurant, GetWeather , RateBook , SearchCreativeWork, SearchScreeningEvent each having nearly 2000 sentences.

 To prepare the dataset, from the main project's directory, open terminal and type: